viamrobotics/docs/docs/services/vision/segmentation.md

 }
 ```

-To learn more about the Segmentation API, see the [Go SDK docs](https://pkg.go.dev/go.viam.com/rdk/vision).
+To learn more about how to use segmentation, see the [Go SDK docs](https://pkg.go.dev/go.viam.com/rdk/vision).

 {{% /tab %}}
 {{< /tabs >}}